tldr-pages/tldr/pages/common/shfmt.md

 `shfmt --list {{path/to/directory}}`

-- Write result to the file instead of printing it to the terminal:
+- Write the result to the file instead of printing it to the terminal:

 `shfmt --write {{path/to/file}}`